Quickly create your Nebraska Health Care Directive and Living Will

 A last will and testament (a “will”) is the primary estate planning document.
 Through a will, you can provide for the distribution of your assets after your death.
 If you have minor children, you can also choose guardians for them through the provisions in your will.
 A will does not cover medical care preferences.

-A health care directive and living will is a legal document you use to make your future medical treatment wishes known.
+A living will is a legal document you use to make your future medical treatment wishes known.
 You can use it to give instructions to your health care providers and loved ones about whether you would request or refuse life-sustaining treatment in the event of a terminal condition or vegetative state.
 However, you cannot use a living will to describe how you would like your assets to be distributed after your death.

 - You must be an adult of sound mind.
 Under Nebraska law, an adult is someone who is either age 19 or older, or who has been married.